Master of Arts in Counseling and Pupil Personnel Services Credential in School Counseling (PPSC)

 Credential and Program Requirements

-The Counseling program requires 48 credits of coursework.
+The School Counseling program requires 48 credits of coursework.
 Students entering the Counseling program or within the first session of being fully admitted to the program are expected to have the following:

 Intake Interview: All candidates entering a pupil personnel service program, including those transferring from another institution, must successfully participate in an intake interview with a faculty member within the first session of enrollment.